 - Dry Ingredients - Dry ingredients like all purpose flour and baking powder combine to give a light, fluffy, and bright cupcake.

-Be sure to check out the recipe card below for more information about specific measurements.
+Be sure to check out the recipe card at the end of this post for more information about quantities, measurements, and specific cooking instructions.

-Swaps and Substitutions
+Recipe Swaps and Substitutions

 - Flour: I would suggest sticking to all purpose flour or pastry flour.
 If you need to use a gluten free flour, I swear by Primal Palate or Bob's Red Mill 1:1 flour.